omsin/Electricity-price-prediction-gradient-boosting-machines/README.md

 # Electricity price prediction gradient boosting machines

+Nowadays, electric power is one of the important things for everyone.
+It is connected to almost everything in our lives and affects the economy, society and technology in every second the world turns.
+Therefore, to obtain electricity there is a price to pay from production and other expenses.
+Its price depends on the demand and supply of electricity which is linked to other factors, for example, the effect of wind speed on electricity generation capacity, the effect of temperature on human behaviour on electricity demand in households and human behaviour at weekends and weekdays.

+This code will predict and analysis the day-ahead wholesale electricity price of Finland by use machine learning that is a gradient boosting machine and use the random forest, linear regression, ridge regression, lasso and elastic net as benchmarks.
+The weather data of Finland, electricity price of Finland, electricity market data and considerably more had been used as features.
+The methodology is divided into 2 parts.
+The first part is data preparation, we clean the data and focus on feature selection.
+The second part is prediction, we tuning hyperparameter and implement gradient boosting machine and benchmark.
+Finally, The result of feature selection and prediction have been analysed for more insight to carry out what features and machines are appropriate to predict day-ahead wholesale electricity price.

 1. File description
 	- data_preparation.py - Cleaning data and aggregate the data into 6 file:
 		- 1st file) All weather features from 177 weather stations in Finland andimmediately electricity price (780 feature) file [01_weather_FI.csv]